European Broadcasting Union: General description

+The EBU owns and operates the Eurovision and Euroradio telecommunications networks on which major television and radio broadcasts are distributed live to its members.
 The EBU's highest-profile production is the Eurovision Song Contest.
 The EBU also organises the Junior Eurovision Song Contest, the Eurovision Young Musicians competition, and other competitions which are modeled along similar lines.

 Radio collaborations include Euroclassic Notturno—an overnight classical music stream, produced by BBC Radio 3 and broadcast in the United Kingdom as Through the Night—and special theme days, such as the annual Christmas music relays from around Europe.
 The EBU is a member of the International Music Council.

 Most EBU broadcasters have group deals to carry major sporting events including the FIFA World Cup and the inaugural European Championships.
-Another annually recurring event which is broadcast across Europe through the EBU is the Vienna New Year's Concert.
+Another annually recurring event which is broadcast to the EBU members through the Eurovision network is the Vienna New Year's Concert.

 Eurovision Media Services is the business arm of the EBU and provides media services for many media organisations and sports federations around the world.

 Ident

-The hymn played before and after every EBU broadcast is Marc-Antoine Charpentier's Prelude to Te Deum.
-It is played before and after the Eurovision Song Contest and other important events.
+Marc-Antoine Charpentier's Prelude to Te Deum is the tune played before and after the events broadcast via the Eurovision network, including the Eurovision Song Contest.